anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 These readings are used on the second Sunday _after_ the Epiphany (the Sunday between 14 and 20 January).

 The Gospel readings for this Sunday cover John 1.29 &ndash; 2.11.
-In the RCL, it makes sense to see these readings as John's announcement of the beginning of Jesus' public ministry (with echoes of Jesus' baptism), to go alongside next week's readings from Matthew, Mark and Luke.
-This makes slightly less sense under Common Worship: see note on Epiphany 3.
+In the _RCL_, it makes sense to see these readings as John's announcement of the beginning of Jesus' public ministry (with echoes of Jesus' baptism), to go alongside next week's readings from Matthew, Mark and Luke.
+This makes slightly less sense under _Common Worship_: see note on Epiphany 3.

 Year A